Lakens/statistical_inferences/docs/10-sequential.md

 ## Sample Size for Sequential Designs

-Sequential designs require somewhat more participants than a fixed design at the final look, depending on how much the alpha level at this look is lowered due to the correction for multiple comparisons.
-Due to early stopping, sequential designs will on average require less participants.
+At the final look, sequential designs require somewhat more participants than a fixed design, depending on how much the alpha level at this look is lowered due to the correction for multiple comparisons.
+That said, due to early stopping, sequential designs will on average require less participants.
 Let's first examine how many participants we would need in a fixed design, where we only analyze our data once.
 We have an alpha level of 0.05, and a Type 2 (beta) error of 0.1 - in other words, the desired power is 90%.
 We will perform one test, and assuming a normal distribution our critical Z-score would be 1.96, for an alpha level of 5%.

 ```r